Hanwell: Hanwell Hootie

 In 2013 a plaque was unveiled near the Hanwell Clock Tower to honour Jim Marshall, the founder of Marshall Amplification, who opened his first store in Hanwell in 1962.
 To commemorate the unveiling the nearby pubs hosted a live music festival with local bands and musicians dubbed the Hanwell Hootie.
 The event was so successful that it was repeated the following year with more pubs taking part, and in 2015 every pub in Hanwell was included, with even some coffee shops and delicatessens joining in.
 The festival has now become an annual event, with the 2019 edition taking place on 11 May.

 Sport, leisure and media

 Hanwell is represented by Non-League football club Hanwell Town F.C., which plays at the Reynolds Field, in Perivale.
 Nicknamed 'The Geordies' the club was formed in 1920 by a group of natives of Newcastle upon Tyne who were working in the Hanwell area, who adopted the famous black and white stripes of Newcastle United as their colours.
 They play in the Isthmian League South Central Division.
-There is also an amateur rugby team, Hanwell RFC (Middlesex Merit Table Division 3), who play at Boston Manor Playing Fields.
+There is also an amateur rugby team, Hanwell RFC (Middlesex Merit Table Division 2), who play at Gunnersbury Park.

 A community radio station, Westside 89.6FM serves the local area from studios based at Clocktower Mews.